viveks221/missingskill-learning/Javascript.md

 | functional scoepe  | Lexical scope  |  Lexial scope            |
 | can be re-initialised | can be re-initialised   |  can not be re-initialised        |
  | Hoisted               |   do not get hoisted    |   do not get hoisted               |

+ ### Hoisting
+ When we declare a variable using the var keyword, the declaration of that variable is put into the memory component of the browser during compile time.
+ That variable is hoisted in the memory.
+So, if we try to access that variable before its declaration, we won’t get an error.

     ```javascript

     var vivek = 8;